casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 #### getEraInfoBySwitchBlock

-The input parameter to this method is no longer a string.
-It's a union type that has either the structure of:
+The input parameter to this method is no longer a string, it's a union type that has either the structure of:

 ```
 { Hash: string } | { Height: number }
 ```

-So `v2` usage like this:
+Casper v1:

 ```typescript
 const eraInfo = await client.getEraInfoBySwitchBlock(